 This quote would certainly improve the quality of my future search terms a lot…

 But Google is going to spoil our playful crafting of poetry from our blog statistics: Starting 2011 SSL (https) has been used with Google’s search results pages if you had been logged on to a Google app such as Google+.
-Now pages are encrypted even for anonymous users according to this article.
+Now pages are encrypted even for anonymous users.

-This had been called a reaction to the NSA spying on us.
-I tend to agree to the following:
+This had been called a reaction to the NSA spying on us, and/or Google wants us to AdWords – as there is no encryption of ad-related clicks.

 From an internet standards’ perspective this is fine: RFC 2626 – which defines HTTP – states that